darkem156/node-templates/README.md

 }
 ~~~

-2. Now, you can run the following command on the direcotory where you want to creaate your project, for example, a vue project:
+2. Now, you can run the following command on the directory where you want to create your project.
+For example, a vue project:
 ~~~
 cnp vue
 ~~~